NestedFP: High-Performance, Memory-Efficient Dual-Precision Floating Point Support for LLMs: Motivation

 \subsection{Our Proposal: Dual-Precision LLM Serving}

-To address short-term fluctuations in resource demand during LLM serving, we propose a simple yet effective dual-precision strategy that dynamically switches between FP16 and FP8 execution.
-When system load is low, FP16 is used to preserve maximum model quality.
-Under high load conditions, the system falls back to FP8 execution to reduce computational and memory overhead, thereby maintaining responsiveness.
-Although FP8 may incur slight accuracy degradation, it is preferable to violating SLOs during periods of request surges.
+To address short-term fluctuations in resource demand during LLM serving, we propose a simple yet effective dual-precision strategy that dynamically switches between FP16 and FP8 modes.
+When the system load is low, FP16 is used to preserve maximum model quality.
+Under high load conditions, the system falls back to FP8 mode to increase throughput, thereby maintaining responsiveness.
+Although FP8 mode may incur slight accuracy degradation, it is often preferable to violating SLOs during periods of request surges.

-Figure~\ref{fig:tpot_improvement} shows p90 TPOT under three precision modes—FP16, FP8, and our dual-precision scheme—using the Llama 3.1 8B model with vLLM on an H100 GPU.
-Request patterns are based on Microsoft Azure’s LLM inference trace~\cite{azure_llm_inference_trace}, downscaled to 20\%.
-During the 60-second interval with fluctuating load (1–11 req/s, avg.
-5.05 req/s), FP16 incurs 19 seconds of SLO violation (TPOT > 33 ms), while FP8 reduces this to 8 seconds.
-Our dual-precision strategy maintains the same SLO compliance as FP8 while preserving FP16 accuracy for over 68\% of the time.
-This demonstrates its effectiveness in improving latency robustness without sacrificing model quality.
+Figure~\ref{fig:tpot_improvement} presents the per-second p90 TPOT under three precision schemes: FP16, FP8, and the proposed dual-precision format, using the Llama 3.1 8B model on an H100 GPU with vLLM.
+The request patterns are extracted from a 60-second segment of Microsoft Azure’s LLM inference trace~\cite{azure_llm_inference_trace}, scaled down to 20\% of the original load.
+The TPOT SLO threshold is set to 33 ms~\cite{baseten_slo}.
+As shown, the FP16 model exhibits more frequent TPOT spikes that exceed the TPOT SLO threshold compared to the FP8 model.
+To further quantify the difference, we analyze the rate of SLO violations across the same trace: 35.8\% of requests under FP16 exceeded the threshold, whereas FP8 reduced this to 17.3\%.
+In short, the proposed dual-precision inference can achieve FP8-level SLO compliance while minimizing quality degradation.